elementsinteractive/twyn/README.md

 ```

 ### Cache
-By default, `Twyn` will cache the list of trusted packages to a cache file (.twyn/trusted_packages.json).
+By default, `Twyn` will cache the list of trusted packages to a cache file, within the `.twyn` directory that will be automatically created.

 You can disable the cache by adding the following flag: